Roomify/docs/roomify_accommodations/listings/bookings.rst

    :align: center

 3. The final way bookings can be made is manually.
-If you access the Availability menu, listed under the property you are wishing to book in the Manage Listing(s) tab (see image above), you can manually select the dates and when the pop-up window appears, choose **Create booking**.
+If you access the Availability menu, listed under the listing you are wishing to book in the Manage Listing(s) tab (see image above), you can manually select the dates and when the pop-up window appears, choose **Create booking**.

 .. image:: images/create_booking.png